Ilarion Felea

 Ilarion V. Felea (March 21, 1903 – September 18, 1961) was a priest and theologian of the Romanian Orthodox Church.

-Born in Valea Bradului, a village that today is incorporated into Brad city in Hunedoara County, his father was a priest.
+Felea was born in Valea Bradului, a village that today is incorporated into Brad city in Hunedoara County.
+His father was a priest.
 From 1910 to 1914, he attended primary school in his native village, followed from 1914 to 1920 by Avram Iancu High School in Brad.
 From 1920 to 1922, by which time his native Transylvania has united with Romania, he attended Moise Nicoară National College in Arad, taking his degree there.
 Felea studied at the theological academy in Sibiu from 1922 to 1926, earning his diploma at the end.
 From 1926 to 1927, he was a substitute teacher at Avram Iancu in Brad.
 In July 1927, he was ordained a priest for the Sibiu Archdiocese, and was soon assigned to the parish in his native village.
 He continued there for three years, when he entered the Arad Diocese and was assigned a parish in the city's Șega neighborhood.
-From 1927 to 1929, he attended the literature and philosophy faculty at Cluj University, from which he graduated.
+From 1927 to 1929, he attended the literature and philosophy faculty at the University of Cluj, from which he graduated.

 Felea remained at Șega for nine years, in charge of the church and small parish house; the parishioners were mainly workers at nearby factories.
 The church building was new and unfinished, and he helped complete, bless and furnish it.
 Meanwhile, he continued to study theology and to write, having been published since 1924.
-In 1932, he took a degree from the theology faculty of Bucharest University, earning a doctorate in 1939.
+In 1932, he took a degree from the theology faculty of the University of Bucharest, earning a doctorate in 1939.
 His contributions appeared in Revista Teologică, Telegraful Român, Lumina satelor and Oastea Domnului (Sibiu), Biserica și Școala, Apărarea Națională, Aradul and Granița (Arad), Renașterea (Cluj), Viața ilustrată (Sibiu and Cluj) and Zărandul (Brad).
 During the 1930s, he also published a number of theological studies and generalist pamphlets.
 In 1937–38, he was substitute professor at the Cluj theological academy.
 In January 1939, he was named priest at the Arad cathedral, remaining there until September 1942.
 In 1938, he was appointed professor at the dogmatics and apologetics department of the Arad theological academy, where he taught until it was shut down in 1948.
 Between 1947 and 1948, he served as rector.
 He edited Biserica și Școala magazine from 1939 to 1945, and was also in charge of Calea mântuirii, a bulletin for parishioners, from 1943 to 1945.
 In both these journals, he wrote a number of articles on theology and church life, as well as book reviews.
 Felea's sermons, invariably well prepared and relevant, attracted a number of intellectuals, with whom he developed close relations.